 - Consumer preference studies

-This sensory service is offered to allow an independent, dispassionate evaluation of a wine’s attributes, indication of quality level and presence of off-flavours.
-Further information, including volumes required and pricing can be found here.
+This sensory service is offered to allow an independent evaluation of a wine, providing indication of perceived quality level and presence of any taints or faults.

 Consumer testing, measuring liking for a set of wines using selected but untrained individuals, allows an understanding of the influence of sensory properties on acceptance.
 A relatively large group of consumers from outside the AWRI is recruited based on demographic and wine consumption criteria and rating for degree of liking is carried out under controlled conditions.
 Our experienced team even has the ability to run consumer testing in international markets.

 A difference test procedure (such as a duo-trio, triangle, or paired comparison test) can be used for determining whether there is a perceptible sensory difference between samples of two products.
 Difference testing can be extremely useful for determining if different trial treatments or processing changes have had a sensory effect; for detecting differences in samples due to different storage or transport conditions; or if products have a suspected taint or fault, especially when a control is available.
 These sensitive tests use a large panel of judges and allow detection of differences that might not be observed using other sensory tests.

 For these types of assessments, a minimum of two 750 mL bottles (or equivalent) of each sample are required for assessment.
 If multiple comparisons are required, please contact the AWRI Commercial Services team.

 Rapid sensory methods

 For a cost-effective evaluation of multiple samples, methods such as Pivot©Profilie and Projective Mapping (Napping©) are useful.
 These approaches are especially appropriate for screening products with different sensory properties.